TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.18.md

 ---

-And he made fifty clasps of brass to couple the tent together, that it might be one.
+He made fifty clasps of brass to couple the tent together, that it might be a unit.